opensearch-project/.github/ADMINS.md

 ### Prioritize Security

-Prioritize security above all.
+Security is your number one priority.
 Manage security keys and safeguard access to the repository.

 Note that this repository is monitored and supported 24/7 by Amazon Security, see [Reporting a Vulnerability](SECURITY.md) for details.